hpi-swa-lab/home-desktop-system/README.md

 ```

 ## Using the System
-The Home desktop system provides a programming interface for domain objeccts as well as graphical tools for searching, managing, and accessing domain objects.
+The Home desktop system provides a programming interface for domain objects as well as graphical tools for searching, managing, and accessing domain objects.

 ### Object Search